Grassy field under a grey cloudy sky. There is a small red hovercraft driving away from the camera on the grass.

 Dennis talked us through the controls which were very straight forward; squeeze what looked like a break lever on handle bars to move forwards.
 Break by simply releasing the lever gently.
 Completely let go of it and you’ll come to an abrupt jolting stop, so it’s better to slowly release it and come to a more sedate halt.

-Steering was ‘just’ a matter of turning the handle bars and leaning with all of our body weight in the direction we wanted to turn, so that there is less air in that side of the cushion.
+Steering was ‘just’ a matter of turning the handle bars.
+Oh, and leaning with all of our body weight in the direction we wanted to turn, so that there is less air in that side of the cushion.
 I say ‘just’, it didn’t always quite respond as intended

 It was super noisy when he started the ignition.
 It was like multiple lawnmowers being switched on at the same time.
 Kneeling in position, in what felt like very close proximity to the ground, I tentatively pulled the lever and felt the cushion inflating beneath me until it started to move forwards.
 Squeezing a bit harder I started to pick up speed and move across the grass.